BasicPrimitives/javascript/samples/FirstOrganizationalChart.md

 control.destroy();
 ```

-## PDFKit
+## PDFKit Integration

-Basic Primitives library provides plugins for [PDFkit](www.PDFkit.org) (MIT License) - it is JavaScript PDF generation library for NodeJS and client-side rendering in browser.
+The Basic Primitives library offers plugins for [PDFKit](https://www.PDFkit.org) (MIT License), a robust JavaScript library designed for generating PDFs in Node.js and client-side rendering in browsers.

-PDFKit library provides the complete experience for rendering documents in PDF format.
-Basic Primitives library has two plugins for PDFkit to generate Diagrams on PDF page:
+PDFKit provides a comprehensive solution for rendering documents in PDF format.
+The Basic Primitives library includes two plugins for generating diagrams on PDF pages using PDFKit:
-* OrgDiagramPdfkit - Organizational Chart PDFkit Plugin
+* **OrgDiagramPdfkit** – Organizational Chart PDFKit Plugin
-* FamDiagramPdfkit - Family Diagram PDFkit Plugin
+* **FamDiagramPdfkit** – Family Diagram PDFKit Plugin

-PDFkit Plugins are stand-alone products.
-They share many API options with Basic Primitives Controls, but they don't have any interactivity, and their rendering engine uses PDFkit's library vector graphics capabilities, see PDFkit site for reference.
+These PDFKit plugins are standalone products.
+While they share many API options with Basic Primitives controls, they do not include interactivity.
+Instead, their rendering engine utilizes PDFKit’s vector graphics capabilities.
+For further reference, consult the PDFKit documentation.

-The following example is a minimal code needed to create a new empty PDF file on the browser's client-side using the PDFkit library.

 ```JavaScript
 const PDFDocument = require('pdfkit');